abuseofnotation/x-notes/_permanent-confusion/notes.md

 As I was talking, Anna finally sat closer to me and tried to establish some contact with me, but I blocked her.
 I tried to convince myself that I didn't care, although if I had known her in my normal life as my classmate or something, I would have probably hopelessly fallen in love with her and would have spent hours just selecting the books that I would "accidentally" drop when I pass near her at the corridor.

+I was so drawn to my fantasies in my private time, simply because in the rest of the time I was fulfilling other people's fantasies.
+I got used to it so much that that was all I did.
+Even with Cathy, I realise, like everybody else does, that I am copying her in every aspect of her life, but it is not so much because I admire her, as they think, as it is because I want *her* to feel that there is someone who understands her, I want her to not feel alone."

+But how is that possible, that we cannot get away?
+Maybe we are just mistaking what quitting means, thinking that we are escaping when we are actually just walking the same old road, removing everything else but that which is our problem.
+Because the problem is our blind spot.
+Because we identify this problem with ourselves.

+Because if the point of sex is cumming, then what is the point of love, aside from getting your heart broken.

+that were twisting their minds, making them delusional with those weird ideas like that they posess knowledge that the others didn't, while all they really did was concentrating at one detail, at a mere leaf falling from the crown of a gigantic three and insisting that this very leaf represented the tree in a way so complete that all they needed to do was to understand the leaf, and they will know more about the tree than the person who climbed it.